-On behalf of the Board of Directors, we would like to take this opportunity to convey our deepest gratitude towards our valued shareholders for their long-standing support, confidence, cooperation and trust in us.
+As we move ahead into the future with greater rigour to improve our performance, On behalf of the Board of Directors, we would like to take this opportunity to convey our deepest gratitude towards our valued shareholders for their long-standing support, confidence, cooperation and trust in us.
 We will continue to strive towards achieving sustainable growth to further enhance shareholders' value.

-I would like to take this opportunity to welcome En.
-Abd Rahim bin Embi on his appointment as an Independent Non-Executive Director effective 18 September 2017.
 To our fellow board members, we would like to thank them for their wise counsel and guidance.
 This combination of experience and skillsets will undoubtedly be beneficial to our shareholders and valuable in helping us to steer through this challenging period.